 Put another way, The Illumination is a version of modern day earth where things happen that are difficult to explain.

 While actual supernatural entities and phenomena are extremely rare, they loom large in the zeitgeist.
 As a result, modern society has twisted into a superstitious and paranoid reflection of itself.

 No grand conspiracies conceal the supernatural from humanity, and once a video is uploaded to a distributed streaming platform like CryptoLeak, no government or supernatural entity can put the cat back in the bag.

 Yet, some witch hunts do have merit.
 It's an open secret that billionaires and Senators employ paranormal advisors and bodyguards.
 Charlatans become pop culture icons, and each revelation inspires a new cult.

-The world is changing.
 The secret societies that pull humanity's strings are scrambling to adapt.

 Now's a good time to move up.